solidi/writing/80-the-ultimate-hot-wheels-legend.md

 Mr. Hartman, who represented Mattel in the incident, was the unlucky bystander in the shrapnel's trajectory.
 Two others from aviation companies were maimed, and a score of others were injured, too, one of whom was a news reporter.
 A cameraman from a local TV station was injured.

-The cameraman, Del Linman, recorded film throughout the demonstration.
+The cameraman, Del Linam, recorded film throughout the demonstration.
 Johnny P. O'Donnell was the reporter who wrote a story about the fallen man's dying moments at a time when it was taboo.

 The Los Angeles Sheriff's Department (LASD) closed Hartman's case without charges after the incident.
 Detective Harold White is printed in association with the case.

 Complete with post-explosion radiation detectors of which the [LaCoFD](https://fire.lacounty.gov/) Hazmat Response Team was concerned, Dr. Feynman's name appeared in [one local newspaper](https://gardenavalleynews.org/), and his allergic reaction to such perpetual devices was written.
 The injured news reporter wrote its [full accounting](https://medium.com/@solidi/a-tragic-american-toy-story-f0c19e58534e).

 The investigation was closed in under 48 hours.
-This author suspects something amiss because of the incident's complexity, with scores of witnesses and questions of technology, and because it was printed as a "non-professional and amateurish" demonstration.
+This author suspects something amiss because of the incident's complexity, with scores of witnesses and questions of technology.

 Mr. Papp and Mr. Roser had many burdens to clear up quickly.
 Then, evidence of not cooperating fully, "the firm refused to disclose to officials the chemical composition of the fuel."
 They never revealed the technology when the authorities asked.